seejwy/skapi-doc/authentication/README.md

 };

 let options = {
-  signup_confirmation: true // If set to true, users must confirm their email to complete signup.
+  login: true // If set to true, users will be automatically logged in on signup.
 };

 skapi.signup(parameters, options)